whatmakeart/whatmakeart.github.io/content/sewing/sew-inseam-pockets-with-french-seams.md

 # Sew Inseam Pockets with French Seams

-This tutorial will
+This tutorial will show you how to sew simple inseam pockets and finish the seams with french seams

 ## Prerequisites

-To complete this tutorial you should be familiar with
+To complete this tutorial you should be familiar with how to thread a sewing maching and how to sew inseam pockets.

 ## Instructions